mathadoor/ImageToLatex/notes/paper_reviews.md

 </ink>
 ```

+Five different research groups submitted their system to evaluate their performance.
+The information about these systems
+are only given at a high level.
+Most of them employ a multi-stage approach where one of the stages is symbol segmentation.
+Some models used Hidden Markov Model while other used feed forward architecture.
+The systems are evaluated at 4 different level:
+1. Stroke Level Classification Rate - this would enable online handwriting recognition
+2. Symbol Segmentation Rate - whether the symbols are correctly segmented
+3. Symbol Recognition Rate - whether the symbols are correctly recognized
+4. Expression Recognition Rate - whether the expression is correctly recognized
+For this particular scenario, we are interested in maximizing the 4th metric($EXP_rec$).
+All systems struggle to get a
+a reasonably high score.
+SYstem-V is the best performing system with a score of 40.88% on Test Data 1 and 22.41% on Test Data 2.
+The system aims to simultaneoulsy optimize symbol segmentation, symbol recognition, and 2D structure recognition with a cost
+function that defines the likelihood of a solution.
+A dynamic programming scheme at the end gives a best solution according
+to a 2D grammar and a neural network based classifier.
+The paper can be accessed [here](https://ieeexplore.ieee.org/document/5277511).

 ### 2. [CROHME 2012 Competition on Recognition of Online Handwritten Mathematical Expressions](../data/ICFHR_package/CROHME_papers/CROHME_ICFHR_2012.pdf)

 ### 3. [Image to Latex Dataset - Kaggle](https://www.kaggle.com/datasets/shahrukhkhan/im2latex100k)